MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 ### Where will I see Places Finder when enabled?

-In the Places web app, you are introduced to Places Finder through multiple entry points.
+In the Places web app, you're introduced to Places Finder through multiple entry points.

 - You can find the Places Finder in the Places web app to book a conference room or desk.

   :::image type="content" source="./media/enabling-places-finder/places-finder-button-in-explore-tab.png" alt-text="Screen showing the Places Finder in the Places web app." lightbox="media/enabling-places-finder/places-finder-button-in-explore-tab.png":::

-- You can use the Places Finder in the Places web app under the People tab to add a room to a meeting that does not have one yet.
+- You can use the Places Finder in the Places web app under the People tab to add a room to a meeting that doesn't have one yet.

   :::image type="content" source="./media/enabling-places-finder/places-finder-people-tab.png" alt-text="Screen showing the Places web app under the People tab." lightbox="media/enabling-places-finder/places-finder-people-tab.png":::